Factbox: India takes steps to ease impact from ban on banknotes

 DEC.
 2

-- Govt raises limit for market stabilisation bonds to 6 tln rupees to absorb extra liquidity
+- Govt raises limit for market stabilization bonds to 6 trillion rupees to absorb extra liquidity

 DEC.
 1